AbhishekDhawan07/Pizza_Sales_Analysis_MySQL_Project/README.md

-# 🍕 Pizza Sales Analysis - MySQL Project
+# 🍕 Pizza Sales Analysis using MySQL

 A structured SQL analytics project built on a real-world-style pizza restaurant dataset.
 This project covers fundamental to advanced MySQL querying - from basic aggregations and joins to subqueries, window functions, and category-wise revenue rankings - across four relational tables.